-Table 2.12 Labor Force, Employment and Unemployment Rates, 2016 Annual civilian labor force of the state of Texas.
+The civilian labor force in the zone of interest accounts for less than 5% of the civilian labor force of the state of Texas.
 As shown in Table 2.12, the zone of interest had an unemployment rate of 3.8% in 2016, lower than that of the state of Texas, which had an unemployment rate of 4.6% that same year.
-Within the zone of interest, Milam
+Within the zone of interest, Milam County was the only county with a higher unemployment rate than the state of Texas.